 What value does your YES have when you never say NO?

-This experience made me further reflect on a question that my teacher had just asked us afew days before: what value does your YES have when you never say NO?
+This brought back a question our teacher had posed just days earlier: "What value does your YES have when you never say NO?"

 Previous